-When you use our website and/or are in contact with us in connection with registering for one of our events, receiving our newsletters, or sending us an application, Kluge processes personal data about you.
-Our usage is in accordance with the Norwegian Personal Data Act of 2018, and therefore the regulations brought about by the General Data Protection Regulation (hereafter referred to as “GDPR”).
+When you use our website and/or are in contact with us in connection with registering for one of our events, receiving our newsletters or sending us an application, Kluge processes personal data about you.
+Our usage is in accordance with the Norwegian Personal Data Act of 2018, which implements the EU’s General Data Protection Regulation (hereafter referred to as “GDPR”).

-The data controller for the personal data we process is Kluge Advokatfirma through Managing Partner Bjørnar Alterskjær.
-Kluge Advokatfirma’s contact information is:
+The data controller for the personal data we process is Kluge Advokatfirma, in the person of Managing Partner Bjørnar Alterskjær.
+The contact information for Kluge Advokatfirma is:

 Address: PO Box 277, NO-4066 Stavanger, Norway

 Telephone: +47 51 82 29 00

 BRN: 913 296 117

 For any questions you might have regarding our processing of your personal data, contact Ove André Vanebo | | +47 915 49 378.

 Why we collect personal data and what information we collect